This post may contain affiliate links. See our disclosure policy for details.

 Best Program for Kids who Struggle with Reading

 LoE offers reading, phonics, spelling, and handwriting instruction with scripted parent guide and open-and-go style.
 LoE is one of the few homeschool programs that caters specifically to children with dyslexia.

 Foundations: with four levels for children 4-7, this program allows parents to adjust instruction and move at your child’s pace.
 This program covers phonics, reading, spelling, handwriting, composition, and grammar.

 Essentials: is a wonderful program designed for children 8+ who are struggling with reading.
-If you have a struggling reader at 8, 9, or 10++ years old, you understand that materials created for little kids is not going to cut it.
-Essentials is a reading and language arts program that will allow you to differentiate the materials to meet your older child’s needs.
+If you have a struggling reader at 8, 9, or 10++ years old, materials created for little kids is not going to cut it., This language arts program that allows you to differentiate the materials to meet your older child’s needs.
 This program covers handwriting, phonemic awareness, phonics, spelling, fluency, grammar, vocabulary, comprehension, and composition.

 Most Flexible Reading Supplement

 Introduce letters and cvc words with simple, straightforward print-and-go practice.
 Your child will learn essential letter sounds and blending, letter formation, and rhyming.

 Pack includes enough practice sheets to be used over a period of 2 years of instruction.
 This allows parents to select appropriate activities for each level of learning.
 These can be used as a supplement to any phonics program for extra practice, or as practice sheets for parents who are gently introducing reading on their own through literature or letter-of-the week exploration.